paulfd/wextract/README.md

 # wextract

-Cross-platform tool to extract wavetables and draw envelopes from sample files, exporting the wavetable and generating the appropriate SFZ text to use in [sfizz] or [Sforzando].
+Cross-platform tool to extract wavetables and draw envelopes from sample files, exporting the wavetable and generating the appropriate SFZ text to use in [sfizz].

 ![Screenshot](picture.png)